nikolaykusch/DataClassConstructor/README.md

 # Simple C# Dataclass constructor with call "OnPropertyChanged"

+I wrote it for myself, but maybe someone will need it.
+The code there is very ugly :)

 ## Instructions
 1. Unzip the archive, then creatre a file named "input.txt" in the program folder, if it does not exist.